-- 3. The front elevation of any multifamily residential building shall have a minimum of four offsets of no less than four (4) feet each for every 100 feet along the front façade - 4.
+- The front elevation of any multifamily residential building shall have a minimum of four offsets of no less than four (4) feet each for every 100 feet along the front façade - 4.
 Balconies and porches shall not encroach into the required setback

-5. The architectural forms and treatments shall comply with the Ocean Grove Historic District Architectural Design Guidelines, as determined by the Historic Preservation Commission.
+5. The architectural forms and treatments of any project to be developed within the North End redevelopment area shall be consistent with the Ocean Grove Historic District Architectural Design Guidelines, and as may be further set forth in a negotiated Redevelopment Agreement.